Formats and related files

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the five months ended November 2020 was $1,571 million (3.8%) above the 2020 Half-Year Economic and Fiscal Update forecast and $3,740 million (9.5%) more than last year.
-Corporate tax and GST were above forecast and customs duty was below forecast.
-The remainder of the tax types were close to forecast.
+Total unconsolidated tax revenue for the five months ended November 2021 was $132 million (0.3%) above the 2021 Half Year Economic and Fiscal Update forecast and $2,563 million (5.9%) more than last year.
+Other persons tax and source deductions were above forecast, while customs and excise duties were below forecast.
+The other tax types were close to forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.